top of page

 Question: How do I find my agent number?

-Question: How do I send back my lure?
+Question: How do I send back my G.R.I.D. at the end of the project?

-Kits must be returned at the end of the project.
-You will return your kit to your teacher.
+Kits (egg cup, spike, AND used egg paper rolled up inside your egg cup) must be returned in their resealable bags at the end of the project.
+You will return your kit to your teacher who has the return bin.
 Turn in the entire kit to the return bin by the date on your calendar.
+If you didn't get a calendar, your teacher will have posted the calendar and due dates.

 Question: What if I cannot continue participating in Operation Mosquito G.R.I.D.?